Export Data to Excel file in Spring Boot

 }

-- We are creating an instance of XSSFWorkbook then we are calling the "createSheet()" method for creating an excel file with a name.
+→ We create an instance of XSSFWorkbook then we call the “createSheet()” method for creating an Excel file with a name.

 import java.io.IOException;